arindamdas007/AtliQ-Technologies-Data-Analytics-Internship-PowerBI/README.md

 <h2>E-mail #3:</h2>
 <h3>Scrum Training</h3>
-<b></b>Arindam Das,</b><br>
+<b>Arindam Das,</b><br>

 I’m forwarding the email from HR, in case it didn’t reach you.<br><br>
 <p align="justify">As part of your internship, we will be covering the SCRUM methodology in software development.
-SCRUM is a widely-used agile methodology that helps teams collaborate effectively to deliver high-quality software products.</p><br>
+SCRUM is a widely-used agile methodology that helps teams collaborate effectively to deliver high-quality software products.</p>
 <p align="justify">To help you gain a thorough understanding of SCRUM, I am pleased to introduce you to the SCRUM Training Series, available at https://scrumtrainingseries.com/.
-This is a comprehensive online training program that covers all aspects of SCRUM, from its basics to advanced concepts.</p><br>
+This is a comprehensive online training program that covers all aspects of SCRUM, from its basics to advanced concepts.</p>
-<p align="justify">It is mandatory for you to complete the SCRUM Training Series as having a good understanding of it will make you a more valuable employee in the industry.</p><br><br>
+<p align="justify">It is mandatory for you to complete the SCRUM Training Series as having a good understanding of it will make you a more valuable employee in the industry.</p><br>
 Good luck with your training!<br><br>
 Best regards,<br>
 <img width="80" height="80" alt="image" src="https://github.com/user-attachments/assets/378d3268-5180-4ac7-95e6-1790228879db" /><br>